Carol A. Timmons: Biography

 She served in Operations Desert Shield, Desert Storm, Southern Watch, Joint Guard, Iraqi Freedom, Enduring Freedom and Inherent Resolve.
 While deployed, Timmons was commander of the 774th Expeditionary Airlift Squadron, deputy commander of the 455th Operations Group and director of mobility forces, United States Air Forces Central Command.
 She was a member of the Air Reserve Forces Policy Committee and chair of the Joint Diversity Executive Council as well as serving as the Office of the Secretary of Defense for Reserve Affairs representative to the Defense Advisory Committee on Women in the Services.
 Timmons was a command pilot with more than 5,200 flying hours, including 400 combat hours, and was awarded more than 30 decorations, including the Legion of Merit, Bronze Star Medal and Air Medal.
 In civilian life she served as a captain with United Airlines flying the 757 and 767 aircraft; from 1987 to 1991 she was a flight engineer with Pan American World Airways; she amassed more than 10,000 commercial flying hours.

 General Timmons attended Delaware Technical Community College and received both bachelor's and master's degrees from Wilmington University; she was a graduate of the Air War College and CAPSTONE program at the National Defense University.
 She has been inducted into the Delaware Aviation Hall of Fame and Hall of Fame of Delaware Women.

+Timmons was later revealed on a UK TV documentary to have been the co-pilot on UA23 on the day of 9/11 and whose plane was grounded after the initial attacks but was later suggested that it was possibly the 5th plane in the attacks as it might have had terrorists on board as well.